 The most-studied and best-supported supplements for depression is l-methylfolate.
 Tryptophan/5-HTP, SAM-e, fish oil and St. John’s Wort may also be helpful.
 Less-well-studed but promising supplements including Zembrin and polygala tenuifolia.
 I am currently avoiding discussion of tianeptine, a foreign antidepressant which is sometimes sold as a supplement in the US, until I figure out the legal gray areas around it, but you might consider looking into it on your own.
 Going through the others one by one:

 L-methylfolate is a form of folic acid, aka Vitamin B9, common in various vegetables.
 It’s part of various important chemical processes in the body, including the synthesis of serotonin, and various studies support its use in depression.
 Some people will try to claim that a gene called MTHFR is very relevant here, but I disagree with this and will have a page up about it eventually – the summary is that you should consider using l-methylfolate regardless of what allele of MTHFR you have.
-I’ve listed this supplement first because it’s the only one which has been officially approved by the FDA as safe and effective for depression.
-The FDA-approved version is called Deplin, and is prescription-only and more expensive, but it’s chemically identical to regular l-methylfolate which you can buy without a prescription in stores.
+The official prescription-only version of l-methylfolate is called Deplin, and is prescription-only and more expensive, but it’s chemically identical to regular l-methylfolate which you can buy without a prescription in stores.
 Be careful as many stores will sell 1 mg tablets, but the recommended dose is 7.5 – 15 mg daily.
 You can get l-methylfolate 15 mg here.

 Tryptophan is a chemical found in food (especially eggs, seeds, and milk).
 In the body, it gets turned into 5-hydroxytryptophan (5-HTP) and then 5-hydroxytryptamine (5-HT), aka serotonin.
 Serotonin is an important mood regulatory chemical which we often try to increase during depression treatment, but if you consume serotonin directly, your body won’t be able to absorb it.
 The closest you can do is consume tryptophan or 5-HTP, and trust your body to absorb it and convert it into serotonin.
 Both of these chemicals are used for depression, and the few studies that have been done are mostly positive, for example this 2002 meta-analysis by Cochrane Collaboration.
 A more recent study finds 5-HTP works approximately as well as traditional antidepressants.
 Everyone agrees these studies are weak and low-quality and we can’t be sure of anything yet, but welcome to the world of depression supplementation.
 Early concerns about this potentially causing severe eosinophilic reactions don’t seem to have panned out, and might have been based on defective manufacturing processes which have since been fixed.
 A reasonable dose of 5-HTP would be to start at 100 mg daily, then go up to 200 and finally 300 mg daily after a few weeks.
 Don’t take this with any other serotonin-related medications without clearing it by your doctor first.
 You can find a reasonable brand of 5-HTP here.